dbongo/GolangLogin/README.md

 ##Install

-To install this software you need a go compiler, a mongoDB running and some dependecies.
+To install this software you need a go compiler, RethinkDB running and some dependecies.

 Dependecies:
 * go get github.com/tools/godep